dmarmor/epichrome/README.md

 See [CHANGELOG.md](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG") for the latest changes.

-## New in version 2.1.12.
+## New in version 2.1.13.

 *Note: I'm currently only addressing bugs at the moment.
 My day job has gotten very busy, so I probably won't have time to work on new features or major updates for the foreseeable future.*

 **If you're running any version earlier than 2.1.10, please update to the latest version as soon as possible.
 Prior versions have a potentially serious bug where updates to Chrome could break Epichrome apps permanently, so they'd have to be deleted and recreated.**

-This version fixes a minor bug in processing Chrome localization strings files.
-It may improve your performance using the Chrome beta channel (but may not).
-Thanks to [vhf](https://github.com/vhf "vhf") for the fix!
+This version adds a check in the icon-conversion code to point out that it can't handle images with no alpha channel.
+Thanks to [io41](https://github.com/io41 "io41") and [freewind](https://github.com/freewind "freewind") for helping diagnose this.
+Sorry I don't have time to actually make the code handle non-alpha images right now.

 See [CHANGELOG.md](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG") for more details.